CtrlK

 Distinctiveness Conflict Risk

-Clear niche focused specifically on stored procedures, database functions, and triggers.
-The specific database platforms and procedure-focused terminology distinguish it from general SQL or database skills.
+Clear niche focused specifically on stored procedures, database functions, and triggers for specific database systems.
+The trigger phrases are highly specific to this domain and unlikely to conflict with general SQL query skills or other database tools.

 3 / 3